jaccomoc/jactl/docs/docs/integration-guide/adding-new-functions.md

     }
   }

-  public static int exampleMethodImpl(Object obj, String source, int offset, int firstArg) {
+  // Note that the target of the method is always the first parameter public static int exampleMethodImpl(String str, String source, int offset, int firstArg) {
     try {
       ...
     }